dhui808/software-concepts/git/README.md

 ### Discard changes to a local file
     git checkout filename

-    For all unstaged files in current working directory use (not verified yet) git restore .
+    For all unstaged files in current working directory use git restore .

     another option